-YEAR 11 ASSESSMENT PROCEDURES 2019/2020 6 1.
+YEAR 11 ASSESSMENT PROCEDURES 2022 6 1.
 GUIDELINES ON THE NUMBER AND TYPES OF TASKS BEING USED 8 1.1 Minimum number of tasks for each course 8 1.2 Types of Assessment Tasks 8 2.
 PROCEDURES TO ENSURE STUDENTS ARE INFORMED IN WRITING OF THEIR ASSESSMENT SCHEDULES 8 2.1 Procedures to plan the scheduling of tasks in a coordinated way 8 2.2 Informing students and parents about tasks 8 3.
-PROCEDURES RELATING TO THE ADMINISTRATION OF TASKS 9 3.1 Providing adequate notice for tasks 3.2 Signing for receipt and submission of tasks 9 3.3 Students absent from school when assessment information is given out 9 3.4 Submission of tasks 3.5 Teacher absence on the day of a task 3.6 Students who hand in work late or are absent 3.7 Parent notification of incomplete tasks or failure to submit tasks 10 3.8 Prolonged absence 3.9 Occasions where estimates are given or substitute tasks are administered 3.10 Occasions when zero marks are awarded 3.11 Special / Disability provision in examinations 3.12 More than one class following the same course 3.13 Tasks due across more than one date 3.14 Students undertaking VET work placement 3.15 Technical failure 3.16 Practical submissions 4.
-PROCEDURES RELATING TO MALPRACTICE 4.1 Malpractice 4.2 Malpractice and the HSC 4.3 Procedures for dealing with malpractice in tasks 4.4 Procedures for dealing with malpractice in examinations 4.5 Strategies for preventing malpractice 4.6 Strategies for preventing malpractice in work completed out of class time 5.
-GUIDELINES FOR MAINTAINING SECURE RECORDS OF ALL MARKS AWARDED FOR ASSESSMENT TASKS AND ENSURING THE SECURI WORKS 5.1 Procedures used for recording assessment marks by the Teacher 5.2 Procedures used for recording assessment marks for school records 5.3 Procedures for ensuring security of major works 6.
-PROCEDURES FOR PROVIDING ASSESSMENT MARKS FOR STUDENTS WHO: 6.1 Procedures for students who enter the HSC course after the commencement of the HSC program 7.
-PROCEDURES FOR DEALING WITH THE ASSESSMENT OF ACCELERANTS AND ACCUMULANTS 7.1 Procedures for accommodation of accelerants 8.
-RECOGNITION OF PRIOR LEARNING 8.1 VET Recognition of Prior Learning 9.
-AWARDING MARKS FOR AN ASSESSMENT TASK AND PROVIDING FEEDBACK TO STUDENTS ON THEIR PERFORMANCE IN TASKS ANI 3.
-AWARDING WARKS FOR AN ASSESSMENT TASK AND PROVIDING FEEDBACK TO STUDENTS ON THEIR PERFORMANCE IN TASKS AND 9.1 Awarding marks for an assessment task 9.2 Explicit marks and feedback included in written assessment task notification 9.3 Feedback given to student on assessment tasks 9.4 Reporting progress 9.5 Procedures for distributing Assessment Rank Order Advice at the end of the HSC Examinations 9.6 Procedures for adjusting marks for final grades 9.7 Vocational (VET) courses studied at school in the HSC
+PROCEDURES RELATING TO THE ADMINISTRATION OF TASKS 3.1 Providing adequate notice for tasks 9 3.2 Signing for receipt and submission of tasks 9 3.3 Students absent from school when assessment information is given out 3.4 Submission of tasks 9 3.5 Teacher absence on the day of a task 9 3.6 Students who hand in work late or are absent 9 3.7 Parent notification of incomplete tasks or failure to submit tasks 10 3.8 Prolonged absence and extenuating circumstances 10 3.9 Occasions where estimates are given or substitute tasks are administered 10 3.10 Occasions when zero marks are awarded 3.11 Special / Disability provision in examinations 10 3.12 More than one class following the same course 11 3.13 Students undertaking VET work placement 11 3.14 Technical failure 11 3.15 Practical submissions 11 4.
+PROCEDURES RELATING TO MALPRACTICE 11 4.1 Malpractice 11 4.2 Malpractice and the HSC 12 4.3 Procedures for dealing with malpractice in tasks 12 4.4 Procedures for dealing with malpractice in examinations 12 4.5 Strategies for preventing malpractice 12 4.6 Strategies for preventing malpractice in work completed out of class time 13 5.
+GUIDELINES FOR MAINTAINING SECURE RECORDS OF ALL MARKS AWARDED FOR ASSESSMENT TASKS AND ENSURING THE SECURITY OF MAJOR t WORKS 5.1 Procedures used for recording assessment marks by the Teacher 13 5.2 Procedures used for recording assessment marks for school records 13 5.3 Procedures for ensuring security of major works 13 6.
+PROCEDURES FOR PROVIDING ASSESSMENT MARKS FOR STUDENTS WHO: 14 6.1 Procedures for students who enter the Year 11 course after the commencement of the Year 11 program 14 7.
+PROCEDURES FOR DEALING WITH THE ASSESSMENT OF ACCELERANTS AND ACCUMULANTS 7.1 Procedures for accommodation of accelerants 7.2 Procedure for accommodation of accumulants 14 8.
+RECOGNITION OF PRIOR LEARNING 15 8.1 VET Recognition of Prior Learning 15 9.
+AWARDING MARKS FOR AN ASSESSMENT TASK AND PROVIDING FEEDBACK TO STUDENTS ON THEIR PERFORMANCE IN TASKS AND THEIR PROG 9.1 Awarding marks for an assessment task 9.2 Explicit marks and feedback included in written assessment task notification 9.3 Feedback given to student on assessment tasks 9.4 Reporting progress 9.5 Procedures for distributing Assessment Rank Order Advice at the end of the HSC Examinations 9.6 Procedures for adjusting marks for final grades 9.7 Vocational (VET) courses studied at school in the HSC 16